Does Ulcerative Colitis disrupt your daily life?

 What is a clinical research trial?

 A clinical research trial evaluates the effect of an intervention (use of investigational trial drug, treatment, or device) on specified outcomes (clinical trial goals).
 In a clinical trial, volunteer participants receive interventions according to the research plan or protocol.
-When you participate in a clinical trial, you help others by moving medical research forward and gain potential benefits, such as early access to new treatment methods or devices.
+When you participate in a clinical trial, you help others by moving medical research forward.

 What is an investigational device?